kedro-org/kedro/docs/source/tutorial/set_up_data.md

 ### Supported data locations

-Kedro uses [`fsspec`](https://filesystem-spec.readthedocs.io/en/latest/) to read data from a variety of data stores including local file systems, network file systems, cloud object stores and HDFS.
+Kedro uses [`fsspec`](https://filesystem-spec.readthedocs.io/en/latest/) to read data from a variety of data stores including local file systems, network file systems, HDFS, and all of the widely-used cloud object stores.